aculab-com/aculabcall-notification-example/README.md

 (void)didReceiveIncomingPushWithPayload:(PKPushPayload *)payload forType:(NSString *)type;    x expected type
 ```

-I have encountered this error and narrowed it down to RNVoipPushNotification package missing PushKit import.
+We have encountered this error and narrowed it down to RNVoipPushNotification package missing PushKit import.

 Open the app xcworkspace in Xcode
 Pods -> Development Pods -> RNVoipNotification -> RNVoipPushNotificationManager.h